Word of Mouth (Toni Basil album): Chart performance

 The lead single "Mickey" became an international hit, earning a double platinum certification.
-The album, which was released shortly after, was also a success, peaking at number 22 and receiving a Gold certification.
+The album, which was released shortly after, was also a success, peaking at number 22 on the US Billboard 200 and receiving a Gold certification.
 However, the following singles, "Nobody" in the UK and "Shoppin' from A to Z" in the US, both under-performed, which cut the album's success short.
 It also reached number 27 on the New Zealand albums chart.